mcsorkun/ChemPlot/README.md

 ## Installation

-There are two different options to install ChemPlot.
+There are two different options to install ChemPlot:

 ### Option 1: Use conda